 A delicious and easy recipe for a vegan Christmas banana bread with cranberries.
 This is the perfect recipe to use up over-ripe bananas..
 This is a really tasty vegan banana bread recipe that’s packed full of festive flavours.

 We love a good banana bread recipe here at the Sneaky Veg house.
 I often buy extra bananas just so that we can make a loaf once they’ve started to go brown.
-This banana bread recipe is a little different as it contains some Christmassy spices and some dried fruit – making it perfect to eat if you’re feeling festive.
+This banana cranberry bread recipe is a little different as it contains some Christmassy spices and some dried fruit – making it perfect to eat if you’re feeling festive.

 If you’re looking for a healthy Christmas bake then I have a few things planned for the coming weeks that you’ll enjoy.
 To be sure you don’t miss them please sign up for my newsletter.

-Christmas-spiced banana cranberry bread (vegan)
+Christmas banana bread (vegan)